astoncrawley/in-the-footsteps-of-darwin/README.md

 # 📚 In the Footsteps of Darwin

 ## 📌 Overview
-This project analyses the board game "In the Footsteps of Darwin" using information from the based game instructions.
-The goal is to explore genetic algorithms of tile selections to determine the theoretical maximum score of a player in a single game.
+This project analyses the board game "In the Footsteps of Darwin" using information from the base game instructions.
+The goal is to explore genetic algorithms of tile selection to determine the theoretical maximum score of a player in a single game.
 Interactive charts and visualisations are provided to support decision-making.

 ## 🗂️ Project Structure